airyhq/airy/docs/docs/conversational-ai/ibm-watson-assistant.md

 To test the connection, write a message to one of your channels: Airy Core will forward it to your [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) installation, which will respond to the Airy Core API according to its conversation flow.

-The screenshot below displays an [Airy Live Chat Plugin](/sources/chatplugin/overview) from an Airy instance connected to the [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant).
-It shows an example where a message sent to Airy Core is responded to by an [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) installation.
-In this specific installation, the assistant was programmed to respond "Hello from IBM Watson Assistant!" to a contact's message.
+The screenshot below displays an [Airy Live Chat Plugin](/sources/chatplugin/overview) from an instance connected to the [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) through Airy Core's IBM Watson Assistant [connector](/concepts/architecture#components).
+It shows an example where a message sent to Airy Core is responded to by an [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) installation where the assistant was programmed to respond "Hello from IBM Watson Assistant".

 <center><img alt="Airy connection with IBM Watson Assistant " src={useBaseUrl('img/conversational-ai/ibmWatsonAssistant/messagingExample.png')} /></center>